Antiques Dealer

 Do you buy or sell baseball cards?
 Are they still viewed as valuable collectibles, when I have to imagine that it's really easy to print fakes these days?

-Asked by TheRealTalker almost 10 years ago
+Asked by TheRealTalker about 10 years ago

 I used to buy and sell sports cards quite a bit back in the 1990's - primarily early tobacco cards and pre-1970 baseball, football, and hockey cards. the emergence of card grading companies has greatly changed the card collecting hobby. these companies authenticate, grade, and seal your card so that there is no doubt (supposedly) as to its condition. these days if I run across early cards, in excellent or better condition, I will buy them.
 I stay away from most cards made after 1980 when card companies went wild printing them. the best prices are paid for high graded rookie cards.